-This part of Texas, lashed by Hurricane Harvey, is flooding again

-(CNN)Texas residents still wary after Hurricane Harvey again face the risk of flash flooding Wednesday as heavy rain pounds a wide swath of the state's southeastern coast.
+Flash floods strike coastal south Texas, residents urged to seek higher ground

+Flash flooding was reported in Hidalgo County, already saturated with 4 to 6 inches of rain.
+Meteorologists predict another 2 to 4 inches of rain Wednesday across southeastern coastal Texas.

+The Corpus Christi office of the weather service tweeted that 12.89 inches of rain had fallen between 7 a.m.
+Monday and 7 a.m.
+Wednesday in the city's northwest section.

-Flash flood watches are in effect for areas south of Houston to Brownsville, at the Mexican border, with flash flood warnings popping up as storms flare, CNN meteorologists said.
-The zone includes Victoria, Corpus Christi and McAllen, where hundreds of migrants seeking entry into the United States await processing at a detention center.
+Flash flood watches are also in effect for areas south of Houston to Brownsville, at the Mexican border, with flash flood warnings popping up as storms flare, CNN meteorologists said.

-Tropical moisture could produce 2 to 3 inches of rain over a short period across the watch area, meteorologists said.
 Showers and thunderstorms are forecast to continue through Thursday, the National Weather Service tweeted.

+The system producing the rainfall is not a tropical system, CNN meteorologist Brandon Miller said, but it does contain ample amounts of tropical moisture and is dumping it at rates normally found in a tropical storm.

+Rain also continued to fall near Houston, causing more misery for places still reeling from the impact of Hurricane Harvey last summer.
+Flash flood watches were issued Wednesday for areas southwest of Houston and could be "extended eastward during the day," the weather service's local office said.

-North of Houston, the city of Port Arthur, which along with Beaumont was devastated in August by Harvey's floods, was swamped again Tuesday by the same weather system now pummeling points south.
+North of Houston, the city of Port Arthur, which along with Beaumont was devastated in August by Harvey's floods, was swamped again Tuesday by the weather system now pummeling points south.

 Video from Port Arthur showed streets turned into raging rivers as cars slowly made their way through them.